-Like a Photon Creative is fast becoming Australia’s very own Pixar with three international animated films slated for release commencing the end of 2019.
+Like a Photon Creative is fast becoming Australia’s very own Pixar with three international animated films slated for international release. .

-Kristen and Nadine have battled many obstacles as a startup in this country and a creative one at that, but have since proven they are two women to be reckoned with; smart, creative and fearless which has seen them raise $20 million in capital in three years.
+Kristen and Nadine have battled many obstacles as a startup in this country and a creative one at that, but have since proven they are two women to be reckoned with; smart, creative and fearless which has seen them raise over $5 million in capital in three years.

 They employ over 70 Australians based at their HQ in Brisbane.

 The studio also developed and continues to produce the app Kindergo, encouraging 2-7 year olds to read by themselves for enjoyment in a safe, discoverable and encouraging environment, rich in literacy-based experiences.
 The app has been number one in over 30 countries.